sjhancock/bb_case_study/README.md

 python tca_analysis.py
 ```

-The output file enriched_executions.parquet will be produced in the data dir and the log file will be produced in logs dir.
+The output file enriched_executions.parquet will be produced in the directory data and the log file will be produced in directory src/logs.

 The log will contain executions counts for each stage of the processing and timing stats at the end.